kodecocodes/video-yssa-materials/README.md

-# Your Second iOS and SwiftUI App: Materials
+# Your Second iOS & SwiftUI App: Materials

-This repo contains all the downloadable materials and projects associated with the **[Your Second iOS and SwiftUI App](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Your Second iOS & SwiftUI App](https://www.raywenderlich.com/25836622-your-second-ios-and-swiftui-app)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.